-To deliver this, the Internal Communications & Employee Engagement Strategy will:
+To deliver this, the Internal Communications and Employee Engagement Strategy will:

-- Aid the continuous development of high performing teams where employees perform at their best to consistently deliver exceptional patient centred care. - Ensure our employees are well informed and fully engaged in the NHSGGC organisational vision, aims and values, while supporting all of our employees to feel valued, with associated actions providing a platform by which to have their voices heard. - Build on the existing communications and employee engagement mechanisms and develop greater capability, with the aim of ensuring effective two-way communication and employee engagement across all locations and at every level of NHSGGC.
+Aid the continuous development of high performing teams where employees perform at their best to consistently deliver exceptional patient centred care.

+Ensure our employees are well informed and fully engaged in the NHSGGC organisational vision, aims and values, while supporting all of our employees to feel valued, with associated actions providing a platform by which to have their voices heard.

+Build on the existing communications and employee engagement mechanisms and, working in partnership, develop greater capability, with the aim of ensuring effective two-way communication and employee engagement across all locations and at every level of NHSGGC.

-The strategy has been developed following a review of the effectiveness of NHSGGC's existing internal communication and employee engagement priorities and activities and informed by our current employee feedback mechanisms which collected and tested the views of over 26,000 employees.
+The strategy has been developed in partnership with staff side and Trade Union colleagues and is informed by a review of the effectiveness of NHSGGC's existing internal communication and employee engagement priorities and activities as well as by our current employee feedback mechanisms which collected and tested the views of over 26,000 employees.
 The established local and national frameworks already in place to continuously improve employee experience have also been considered ahead of the proposal of recommendations and actions.